skip to main content

 • Working with People

-The Medical Billing and Coding associate degree program requires the completion of a few general education courses as well.
-Topics covered in these courses include English, math, biology, sociology, and critical thinking and problem solving.
+The Medical Billing and Coding Associate of Science/Associate of Applied Science degree program requires the completion of a few general education courses as well.
+Topics covered in these courses include English, math, biology, sociology, critical thinking, and problem-solving.

-Contact UMA Today to Begin Your Medical Billing and Coding Career Path
+Contact UMA to Pursue Your Medical Billing and Coding Career Path

-UMA’s diploma program can be completed in 11 months and the associate degree program in 18 months.7 This enables you to choose the one that best fits your career path and goals.
+The diploma program can be completed in 11 months or more and the Associate of Science/Associate of Applied Science degree program can be completed in 18 months or more.6 This enables you to choose the one that best fits your career path and goals.

 Contact our Admissions team today at 888-213-4473 or you can reach us online.
 We are here to help in any way we can as you work to pursue your healthcare career!